MicrosoftDocs/customer-insights/ci-docs/journeys/one-click-unsubscribe.md

 ## In the case of outbound marketing emails that are sent to a subscription list, how does the system manage one-click unsubscribe?
 Does clicking the unsubscribe link remove the recipient from the subscription list?

-No. For any outbound marketing journey, we'll only the Bulk Email field on the recipient’s contact record to Do Not Allow.
+No. For any outbound marketing journey, we'll only the Bulk Email field on the recipient’s contact record to **Do Not Allow**.

 ## I have turned on the feature switch.
 Do I need to do anything else to enable one-click unsubscribe in my emails?
 No.